orcfax/docs/docs/FACT token/tokenomics.md

 This allocation has a cliff date of 3 months after the start of the ISPO and a 6 month vesting period.

-## Ecosystem
-50,000,000 (5%) $FACT have been allocated for developing future partnerships, marketing campaigns, developer grants, funding research, and for tools that contribute to the project’s overall ecosystem.

-This allocation has a cliff date of 6 months after the start of the ISPO and a 6 month vesting period.

-## Token foundation
-50,000,000 (5%) $FACT have been allocated for use in developing and the subsequent launch of the Orcfax DAO.
-The allocation will also be utilized to seed the initial treasury, which will be used by the Orcfax DAO foundation to fund ongoing activities.

-This allocation has a cliff date of 12 months after the start of the ISPO and a 6 month vesting period.

 ## Team
 150,000,000 (15%) $FACT have been allocated for disbursement among the founding